JStubb7939/project-pixel-art-maker-starter/README.md

 ## Instructions

-To get started, open run `npm install` in the project directory and then run the `npm start` command.
+To get started, clone the repo and run `npm install` in the project directory.
+Once the packages are installed, run `npm start` in the project directory and navigate to `localhost:1337` in your web browser.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).